-Bottom line: There are quite a few loan options available to buy fixer upper homes.
+There are quite a few loan options available to buy fixer-upper homes.

 According to the FHA website, these 203(k) loans can be combined with other HUD programs to help with the rehab.
-With the 203(k) loan, the borrower can get just one loan at a long-term fixed rate to finance the home and the remodeling costs.
-To provide the funds for the rehabilitation, the mortgage amount is based on the projected value of the property with the work done, taking into account the cost of the work.
+With the FHA 203(k) loan, the borrower can get just one loan at a long-term fixed rate to finance the purchase price of the home and the renovation costs.
+To provide the funds for the home improvements, the mortgage amount is based on the projected value of the property with the work done, taking into account the cost of the work.
 The buyer can also put down as little as 3.5 percent.